Name Alix Richards (given name Jo Pfander)

-As funny as it sounds, I learn a little about myself with each book I finish.
+As funny as it sounds I learned a little about myself with each book I finished and submitted.
 It’s hard to pinpoint exactly which was which or where, but I can safely say I learned to be myself no matter what others think or say.
-Including society and my family.
-I am the one who has to live with my decisions, not those who say I should be doing what they say.
+I’m the one who has to live with my decisions, not those who say I should be doing what they say.

 Fiona: Do you have any advice for other writers?

 Grow a thick skin.
 Know the difference between someone cutting you down and actual creative criticism.
 Know and learn your craft, take classes, do research.
-Never stop learning; readers change their minds and what they’re reading, often.
+Never stop learning, readers change their minds and what they’re reading often.
 Write what you want to read.
 Remember, you can’t please everyone, so don’t even try.
 You’ll be the one who’s unhappy in the long run if you do.
-And don’t ever stop.
-If being a writer is what you want, whatever you do, don’t stop writing.
-You’ll regret it if you do.

 Fiona: Do you have anything specific that you want to say to your readers?

-Thank you for taking the time to check out me and my work.
-I hope neither disappoint.
+Thank you for taking the time to check out my work.
+I hope it doesn’t disappoint.

 Fiona: Do you remember the first book you read?

-It was 101 Dalmatians, and not the one from the Walt Disney movies.
+It was 101 Dalmatians, and not the one based on the Walt Disney movies.